CSUChico-CSCI644/CSCI644-Course-Materials/Syllabus.md

 ## Prerequisite

-CSCI 211 with a grade of C or higher. (or approved equivalents, check with your advisor)
+CSCI 311, or CSCI 605 and MATH/CSCI 485; and classified graduate standing.

-Students who take this class without completing the prerequisite class will be given a failing grade.
+Students who take this class without completing the prerequisite will receive a failing grade.

+## Description

+This course introduces students to distributed system administration skills, setting up distributed computation environments, version control, build systems, dependency management, continuous integration, testing, cloud virtualization technologies, and setting up mobile, web, machine learning, artificial intelligence, and data science pipelines.
+3 hours discussion.

 ## Course Accounts

 In addition to a campus lab account, you need an account in the CSCI assignment turn-in system.

-Go to [https://turnin.ecst.csuchico.edu](https://turnin.ecst.csuchico.edu "Tyson's Turnin System") and create a new account.
+Go to [https://inginious.csuchico.edu](https://inginious.csuchico.edu "INGInious System") and create a new account.

-Once you create an account, log on and enroll in CSCI 345, make sure you enroll in the correct section.
+Once you create an account, log on and enroll in CSCI 644, and enroll in the correct section.

 **I WILL DROP YOU FROM THE CLASS IF YOU DO NOT CREATE THIS ACCOUNT**

-You will potentially use this system to turn in some of your assignments, the rest will be submitted via GitHub.
+You will potentially use this system to turn in some of your assignments; the rest will be submitted via GitHub.

 ## Textbook